jared-richardson/doseCLIP/README.md

 aligners, as the effectiveness of soft clipping varies by aligner.
 Minimap2 is highly effective at aligning regions that match genomic regions, making it so a second trimming is not necessary.
 The first trim would not be necessary either, if it not for the need to remove PCR duplicates.
 PCR duplicates are identified using the UMI sequence that itself is identified as being immediately adjacent to the adapter sequence.
 I used
 Subread for aligning and the following are the commands I use.
 The first command is to build the genome target index and the `-M` parameter is used to specify the amount of memory to use in megabytes.
 The second command is for read alignment.
 For this step, both the regular CLIP files and the SM controls should be aligned.
 The `-T` parameter is the number of threads to use.
+It is important to ensure that the PE orientation (`-S`) parameter is set correctly.
+For samples that were produced following the eCLIP protocol, it should match below (`-S rf`).
 ```
 subread-buildindex -o index_directory -M ram_in_megabytes genomic_target_file.fasta
 ```
 ```
-subjunc -T threads_to_use -i index_directory \
+subjunc -T threads_to_use -S rf -i index_directory \
 -r input_fastq_file_read1.fastq \
 -R input_fastq_file_read2.fastq \
 -o output_alignment_file.bam